DeanLongmire/DreamTeam-v1/sprint3/jbrouss2.md

 * Working on communicating with database to display the information on the pages

 ## What problems you encountered
-* Login/create league JS need another function so had to rewrite that
+* Login/create league JS needed another function so had to rewrite that
 * Issues with disbaling create league button so had to fix that JS
 * Had to figure out how to center a smaller box on Join League page
+* Had a few stylistic issues
+* Working to understand fetch/catch still

 ## Issues you worked on
 * Login Page - Issue(https://github.com/utk-cs340-spring23/DynProg/issues/8)